-As well as permanent photography works (many of which are for sale) in every room, featuring numerous previous guests, and an array of taxidermy, neon art and sculpture dotted haphazardly across the grounds, the hotel is currently hosting an exhibition by fashion and celebrity photographer Diana Gomez.
-Taking over the grounds, swimming pool and terraces of Pikes Hotel, FREE WOMEN is a feminist-driven and auto-biographical show consisting of life-size portraits and outdoor installations.
+As well as permanent photography works (many of which are for sale) in every room, featuring numerous previous guests, and an array of taxidermy, neon art and sculpture dotted haphazardly across the grounds, the hotel hosts seasonal shows, last summer it was an exhibition by fashion and celebrity photographer Diana Gomez.
+Taking over the grounds, swimming pool and terraces of Pikes Hotel, FREE WOMEN was a feminist-driven and auto-biographical show consisting of life-size portraits and outdoor installations.
 Read more about the show here.
 Book it: from £180-360 per night including breakfast pikesibiza.com

 The Dorchester Collection’s contemporary art hotel, 45 Park Lane always has an exciting art programme to look forward to.
 Kicking off 2018’s programme is ‘Emerging Artists: An Edit’, an exhibition to celebrate talent across a range of subjects and mediums.
 The Lounge and BAR 45 at 45 Park Lane will display works by Victoria Young Jamieson, Amelia Sampson, Oli Epp, Aubrey Higgin, Christopher Green, Emily Hillier, Hannah Scott, Maddie Rose Hills, Phil Rae Scott and Alice Stallard.
 Find out more here.
 Book it: doubles from £553.